spencertipping/caterwaul/bootstrap/regexp-grammar-compiler.md

 Identifying the sequence elements isn't as simple as pulling off one piece at a time.
 Because there are some special forms built from the other ones, we need to first test to see if we have one.
 The tree is right-associative, which is ideal.

-### Map function semantics

-  Mapping over a sequence node is fairly straightforward.
-It has the following semantics:

-    1. If f(node) returns false or node, node is replaced by node.map(f).
-    2. If f(node) returns true, node is not replaced at all and is not descended into.
-    3. If f(node) returns anything else, node is replaced immediately and the new value is not descended into.

-This allows you to use map() as a non-consing iterator by continuously returning false or the receiver.

 ### Serialization

   Any AST can be rendered back into the string that produced it using toString().
 If you've modified the node, however, it will need to generate a new string since it no longer reflects its original state.
 It's important for this operation to be as fast as possible, so I'm constructing an array and join()ing the pieces.

 Technically this is not the fastest way to do it on V8.
 Because V8 uses string cons trees, it's actually a little faster to just use naive + concatenation.
 But this code should be performant across browsers/platforms if possible.